JeanHany/ProjectSR/README.md

 ## TODO

-need to refactor and make test
+need to refactor and make other test

 ## Compiling

 $make

 ## Run
-You can play with only two players
+You can play with three players

 Server